How Chadwick Boseman's Private Love Story Added Another Layer to His Legacy - E! Online

 Boseman was "an uncommon artist and an even more uncommon person," she said.
 "But the manner in which we lost him is not uncommon at all.
 Not in our community...Don't put it off any longer, please get screened.
 Please, you are so needed and you are so loved.
 Please take your health into your own hands."

-When he won Outstanding Performance by a Male Actor in a Film (one of his three nominations) at the SAG Awards in April, Ledward offered, "If you see the world unbalanced, be a crusader that pushes heavily on the seesaw of the mind.
+When he won Outstanding Performance by a Male Actor in a Film (one of his three nominations) at the SAG Awards that April, Ledward offered, "If you see the world unbalanced, be a crusader that pushes heavily on the seesaw of the mind.
 That's a quote by Chadwick Boseman."

 Then, of course, when the Oscars finally rolled around a few weeks later, pretty much anybody who'd been paying attention all season was expecting to see Ledward speaking once again from the heart while accepting another well-deserved honor for her husband.
 But in what will go down as one of the all-time miscalculations in award-show production history, the Oscar for Best Actor—moved so it would be the final award of the night for the first time since the 1940s—went to Anthony Hopkins.

-The 83-year-old star of The Father was in Wales and reportedly offered to Zoom in to accept, if needed, but—in yet another inexplicable choice—producers turned him down.
+The star of The Father was in Wales and reportedly offered to Zoom in to accept, if needed, but—in yet another inexplicable choice—producers turned him down.
 When he posted his acceptance speech to Instagram the next morning, he made sure to mention Boseman, "who was taken from us far too early."

 So whatever Ledward may have planned to say if Boseman's name had been called stayed between them instead, no additional statue necessary to burnish her memories.

-And her determination to help prevent more unnecessary loss was evident again when she appeared on the annual Stand Up to Cancer special, which aired Aug.
-22, to perform the 1938 standard "I'll Be Seeing You."
+And her determination to help prevent more unnecessary loss was evident again when she appeared on the annual Stand Up to Cancer special, which aired that August, to perform the 1938 standard "I'll Be Seeing You."

 "I'll find you in the morning sun, and when the night is new," Ledward sang, "I'll be looking at the moon, but I'll be seeing you."